This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 The delightful walled garden has a pergola and traditionally planted herbaceous borders.

-Mompesson House is home to many treasures.
+Mompesson House is currently closed but many items from our collection are available to view online.
 The Turnbull collection of 18th-century drinking glasses is the largest in the National Trust and the Hepplewhite Rudd dressing table is a fascinating example of 18th-century design.
 There’s also fine Derby and Bow porcelain, beautiful silver and intriguing stumpwork.